cisagov/prescup-challenges/pc4/individual-a/round1-the-threat-is-coming-from-inside-the-ship/solution/README.md

 - Zipping/encrypting the contents of the Pictures directory
 - Creating a backup admin user account

-To verify whether Documents contents have been deleted simply browse to the directory and check if files persist.
+To verify whether Documents contents have been deleted browse to the directory and check if files persist.

 ![Graphical user interface, application Description automatically generated](img/image5.png)